Vietnam Historical Trip. Day 4-5: Ho Chi Minh City - Da Nang

 Entrance from east side

-The moat with waterlily
+The moat with water lilies

 Among the part of the Imperial Citadel that were left intact after the Battle of Hue